 Progression Route Pupils achieving a grade A or B may progress to Advanced Higher Biology in S6.
-Pupils may find this subject useful if going on to study medicine, veterinary medicine, dentistry, any bioscience, Sport & Exercise or PE at college or university. ------------------- --
+Pusuabject useful if going on to study medicine, veterinary medicine, dentistry, any biosof Exercise or PE at college or university. --

-Course Format DNA and the genome: The key areas covered are: Structure of DNA, replication of DNA, gene expression, cellular differentiation, the structure of the genome, mutations, evolution and genomic sequencing Metabolism and survival: The key areas covered are: Metabolic pathways, cellular respiration, metabolic rate, metabolism in conformers and regulators, metabolism and adverse conditions, environmental control of metabolism and genetic control of metabolism.
+Course Format expression, cellular differentiation, the structure of the genome, mutations, evolution and genomic sequencing Metabolism and survival: The key areas covered are: Metabolic pathways, cellular respiration, metabolic rate, metabolism in conformers and regulators, metabolism and adverse conditions, environmental control of metabolism and genetic control of metabolism.
 Sustainability and interdependence: The key areas covered are: Food supply, plant growth and productivity, plant and animal breeding, crop protection, animal welfare, symbiosis, social behaviour, components of biodiversity and threats to biodiversity. --------------- ---